TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many mods beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 6

+* New mod: Machine Gun Rebalance
+* Machine gun now reloads twice as fast, but firing it lowers your move speed by 20%.
+All other values remain the same as vanilla.

 ## Update for Nov 2

 * The shield generator can now be stored (inactive) when using an exosuit.
 There is a 1 second delay when exiting where it is not enabled.